What Is VPD (Vapor Pressure Deficit)?

 How to Measure VPD

-Vapor pressure deficit is measured by subtracting the pressure of vapor in the air from the vapor pressure which would be found in saturated air, at a certain temperature.
+Vapor pressure deficit is measured by subtracting the water vapor pressure in the air from the vapor pressure which would be found in saturated air, at a certain temperature.

-Example: At air conditions of 22oC and 80% RH, vapor pressure is 2.12 kPa.
+Example: At 22oC and 80% RH, vapor pressure is 2.12 kPa.
 If RH were 100%, meaning complete saturation, at the same temperature, the vapor pressure would be 2.64 kPa.

 The difference between saturation and the actual water content, in terms of pressure, is the VPD.